 Offered to Grades 3 through 8

-Clockwise from top left: Rugby, Basketball, Cross Country, Spring Track & Field, Baseball, Lacrosse, Soccer
+Clockwise from top left: Rugby, Lacrosse, Spring Track & Field, Baseball, Cross Country, Soccer, Basketball (middle)

 CORE VALUE: COMMUNITY

 Choral programs at SEA, including The Academy Singers, perform a variety of repertoire to include spirituals, folk music, music of different periods and cultures, religious, musical theatre and film, novelty and popular music.
-Our singers have been asked to perform in a variety of off campus venues.
-In 2015, Saint Edmond's Academy hosted the Notre Dame Glee Club (pictured), and put on an unforgettable performance in the Rollins Center.
+Our singers have been asked to perform in a variety of off- campus venues, including The Delaware Art Museum and The Hotel duPont's Green Room.
+In August of 2018, Saint Edmond's Academy was invited to sing the Star-Spangled Banner at Citizens Bank Park before the Philadelphia Phillies game.

 State-of-the-art Facilities at Saint Edmond's Academy